privateprep/coding-space-website/src/pages/blog/2024-08-19-the-coding-space-curriculum-deep-dive.md

 bgColor: "#faf6ee"
 date: 2024-08-19T20:06:54.667Z
 description: >
-  At The Coding Space, our mission is to empower kids and teens to learn coding, explore AI, and think like innovators.
+  At The Coding Space, our mission is to empower kids and teens to learn coding and think like innovators in an AI-driven world.
 In doing so, we aim to develop their problem-solving, critical thinking, learning skills, confidence, attitudes, and mindsets.
 Below are a few key tools and tactics we use to accomplish our mission.
 featuredPost: true
 featuredImage:
   image: /img/img_2250.jpeg